FabricioFFC/learning-vuejs/README.md

 * `dynamic-components`: dynamically switching components using the `component`tag;
 * `quotes-project`: project to practice components and slots concepts;
 * `forms-exercise`: exercise to practice handling with `v-model` and creating a custom input;
+* `directive-exercise`: exercise to create a directive to handle with click event;